SimSid2312/JavaScriptUdemySession/README.md

 ***********************
 Section -1 ; Lecture 4 : an  example : What Js can do ?
 When we embed it to Web page to add dynamic content to it.

--> JS can change the content of HTML
+1. JS can change the content of HTML.
--> JS can change the attributes of HTML tag
+2. JS can change the attributes of HTML tag.
--> JS can show/hide content of HTML
+3. JS can show/hide content of HTML.
 ***********************
   (Section1 Lecture 5) :Notes for WhereToPutJs.html